 The project stems from the collaboration with the Catholic Diocese of Sylhet, which has developed a network of primary schools in 35 tea plantation communities, but from the beginning has included the involvement of Muslim and Hindu groups to encourage better integration and interreligious dialogue starting with the younger generation.

 THE PROGRAMME IN BRIEF:

-The aim of the project is to improve access to secondary education for boys and girls from poor and marginalised families working on tea plantations in the Giasnogor – Moulovibazar area, with a focus on promoting access to school for girls.
+The aim of the project is to improve equity of access to secondary education for boys and girls from economically vulnerable and socially marginalised families working on tea plantations in the Giasnogor – Moulovibazar area, with a focus on promoting access to school for girls.

 THE PROGRAMME IN NUMBERS:

 - 467 children and adolescents per year have access to secondary education